 So hearth cooks out there... grab your laptop or smart phone and share the fun you are having at the hearth.

 If you plan to try it live, include an edited video on the fire process - building it, type of wood (ie hard), the importance to having alot of coals to cook on or under, and cooking/baking something that involves more time.
 For the bake oven - starting fire, testing temperature, remove coals, moving food items.
 Then for the live part, do the frying, boiling, etc. that will be done faster than baking in dutch oven.
-People seem to use laptop with camera and mic or phone on tripod or another person.
-Some use an additional mic.
+People seem to use laptop with camera and mic (I've seen one on a music stand to get right height), or iPhone on tripod, or another person.
+Some use an additional microphone.

-Dr. Leni Sorensen cooked live on the stew stove - which is great to see (and one of my favorite flue-zies)- at Jefferson’s Monticello VA Se 29 HERE
+Dr. Leni Sorensen cooked live on the stew stove - which is great to see (and one of my favorite flue-zies) - at Jefferson’s Monticello in VA Se 29 TAPE HERE

 Lavada Nahon's talk/demo "Culinary Traditions & Historic Foodways in Peter Kalm's Travels in America" 1749 (Cabbage, pumpkin and cornmeal). info on ingredients, recipes and cook over the fire at Crailo State Historic Site.
 Dec TAPE HERE

 Short taped segments of cooking over the fire were done by some museums, such as Peter Wentz Farmstead.
 PA TAPES HERE or a short tape during a seated conversation such as Stratford Hall in Virginia (link below in ovens)

 Open-Hearth Cooking by Clarissa Clifton at Smith Plantation.
 Roswell GA.
 Plus in person demos 2d & 4th Sat 10-3.
 Short TAPE HERE

 In person hearth cooking demos though rare, do occur, like the one above at Roswell GA.
 Stanley-Whitman House CT has classes for $25 HERE